Does Medicare Cover YMCA Membership?

 • Increasing life expectancy

-Here’s a look at how you can get coverage for fitness program memberships through Medicare to help answer the question: how do I get a free gym membership with Medicare?
+Here’s a look at how you can get coverage for fitness program memberships through Medicare to help answer the question: how do I get a free gym membership and other fitness benefits with Medicare?

 Find a new Medicare plan